 The situation for ports is similar to IP addresses.
 Generally, there are 65536 different ports and most of these ports should appear in the training data set.
 Generating new port values is also associated with generating new behavior.
-If the training data set comprises SSH connections (port 22) and HTTP connections (port 80), but no FTP connections (port 20 and 21), generators are not able to produce realistic FTP connections if they have never seen such connections.
+If the training data set comprises SSH connections (Port 22) and HTTP connections (Port 80), but no FTP connections (Port 20 and 21), generators are not able to produce realistic FTP connections if they have never seen such connections.
 Since the network behavior of FTP differs greatly from SSH and HTTP, it does not make much sense to generate unseen service ports.
 However, the situation is different for typical client ports.

-Generally, GANs capture the implicit conditional probability distributions very well, given that a proper data representation is chosen which is the case for E-WGAN-GP and B-WGAN-GP (see Figures 6 and 7).
+Generally, GANs capture the implicit conditional probability distributions very well, given that a proper data representation is chosen which is the case for E-WGAN-GP and B-WGAN-GP (see Figure 8).
 While the visual differences between binary and embedded data representations are subtle, the domain knowledge checks show larger quality differences.
 Overall, this analysis suggests that E-WGAN-GP and B-WGAN-GP are able to generate good flow-based network traffic.
-While E-WGAN-GP achieves better evaluation results, B-WGAN-GP is not limited in the value range and is able to generate previously unseen values.
+While E-WGAN-GP achieves better evaluation results, B-WGAN-GP is not limited in the value range and is able to generate previously unseen values for example for IP addresses or ports.

-615 6.
-Related Work
+6. Related Work